A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Preliminaries and problem formulation

 \subsection{Tracking controller}

-The plant is required to track a reference signal $r_k$ where $r_k \in \mathcal{R} \subset \rr^r$ is a bounded reference signal with $\mathcal{R}$ a compact set containing the origin.
-Moreover, it is assumed that a networked stabilizing tracking controller is available with the following model:
+{The plant's state $x_k$ is required to track a reference signal $r,$ with $r_k\in \rr^n$ constrained in a compact set $\mathcal{R},$ i.e. $r_k\in \mathcal{R} \subset \rr^n,$ $\forall\,k\geq 0,$} Moreover, it is assumed that a data-driven networked tracking controller, obtained using the available data \eqref{eq:available_trajectories}, is available and it is described by the following model:

-where $\eta(\cdot,\cdot): \rr^n \times \rr^r \rightarrow \rr^m$ is the networked tracking controller logic. \assumption The networked tracking controller \eqref{eq:tracking_controller_logic} is given, and in the absence of attacks, it ensures that the plant's constraints \eqref{eq:constraints} are satisfied regardless of any realization of the admissible disturbance $\mathcal{W}$ and any admissible bounded reference signal.
-The largest RCI set associated with the tracking controller is hereafter denoted by $\mathcal{X}_{\eta} \subseteq\mathcal{X}.$
+where $\eta(\cdot,\cdot): {\rr^n \times \rr^n }\rightarrow \rr^m$ is the networked tracking controller logic. \begin{assumption} The networked tracking controller \eqref{eq:tracking_controller_logic} is given, and in the absence of attacks, it ensures that the plant's constraints \eqref{eq:constraints} are satisfied regardless of any realization of the admissible disturbance $\mathcal{W}$ and any admissible bounded reference signal.
+For example, such a controller can be designed resorting to the solutions developed in \cite{de2019formulas, 6339058, 7932940}. {he resulting closed-loop system is robust positive invariant is a known or estimated set $\mathcal{X}_{\eta}\subseteq \mathcal{X}$ for any $r_k \in \mathcal{R}$ and $w_k \in \mathcal{W},$ for any $k\geq 0.$ The set $\mathcal{X}_{\eta}$ should be interpreted as a data-driven certified admissible robust invariant region for the closed-loop system \cite{RCI_LPV20232}.}